siraajkudtarkar/CS167/Labs/Lab5/WSL.md

     cd ~
     ```

-3. Open Windows Explorer for your WSL home directory.
+3. Get the absolute path of your home directory, run

     ```bash
+    pwd
+    ```

+    It will print something like `/home/yourname`.
+Copy this path as we will use it later.

+4. Open Windows Explorer for your WSL home directory.

+    ```bash
     explorer.exe .
     ```

-4. Copy your downloaded JDK 8's tar.gz file, **jdk-8u331-linux-x64.tar.gz** for example, to the opened Windows Explorer window.
+5. Copy your downloaded JDK 8's tar.gz file, **jdk-8u331-linux-x64.tar.gz** for example, to the opened Windows Explorer window.

-5. In WSL Terminal, run
+6. In WSL Terminal, run

     ```bash
     tar -xf jdk-8u331-linux-x64.tar.gz